sa4s-serc/SAS_llm_query/README.md

 # City Companion Builder
+- The main Application resides in the `iot_prototype` branch
 - For Goal Parser evaluations in standalone, please checkout `goal_parser` branch
+- Backend Generation evaluations are done in the `generation_results` branch
 ## Installation

 1. Clone the repository: